 Parking is $10 and we encourage visitors to carpool to maximize parking space.

 7 Crucial Tips to Survive Woods of Terror

-- It is important to note that Woods of Terror is cash only, or you can purchase your tickets online.
+- It is important to note that Woods of Terror tickets are cash only at the door, or you can purchase your tickets online.

 - There is an ATM on site if you forget cash, but you might want more if you plan on purchasing any food, drink, or merchandise while inside.

-- No bags are allowed inside Woods of Terror.
+- No bags are allowed inside Woods of Terror Greensboro.
 Leave them in your car so you won’t need to get out of line to secure your belongings.

 - There is no photography or filming while on the haunted trail.
 This includes cell phones.
 We were granted special permission to capture Woods of Terror so we could share it with you!